Skip to Main Content

 Normandy's Table

 Normandy's gastronomic identity is among the most coherent of any French region: dairy at a standard that has defined the national benchmark for cream and butter, apple orchards that produce Calvados and cider of genuine complexity, and a coastline at Port-en-Bessin that supplies some of France's most prized seafood, including scallops and sole with an international following.
 The restaurant at La Chenevière draws on this regional larder with gastronomic ambition.
-The property describes its kitchen as reflecting the cuisine of Normandy, which in this context means working with ingredients whose provenance is effectively the hotel's immediate surroundings rather than an abstraction.
+The property's kitchen reflects the cuisine of Normandy, working with ingredients from the region and nearby coast.
 For comparable French château restaurant ambitions set against regional produce, the model has precedents at properties such as Baumanière Les Baux-de-Provence in Provence and Château Lafaurie-Peyraguey in the Sauternes, where the kitchen and the land operate in deliberate proximity.

 The bar, described as inviting rather than destination-oriented, rounds out the public space offering.
 This is consistent with the property's overall register: a house hotel where the emphasis falls on the full residential experience rather than individual venue moments.
 Guests who arrive expecting the programmatic intensity of a city property like Aman New York or Cheval Blanc Courchevel will need to recalibrate.
 The pace here is set by the Normandy countryside, not by a concierge programming schedule.